0cirius0/writeup/README.md

-This repository contains all the writeups of machines rooted by me on Hackthebox and Tryhackme .
+This repository contains the writeups of machines rooted by me on Hackthebox and Tryhackme .